alexdino626/FaceSpace-Project/README.md

 #### 3.3 Render the signin page.

 The form we've just added doesn't yet render on the `/signin` page.
-We need to tell `handleSign` to render that particular `ejs` page template.
+We need to tell `handleSignin` to render that particular `ejs` page template.

 <img src="./__lecture/assets/signin_2.png" />